NoleStites/Sudoku-Wave-Collapse-Function/README.md

 # Final Project: Wave Collapse Function

-> My project proposal suggested I was going to make a database, however, as I informed you, I chose this project instead.
+> My project proposal suggested that I was going to make a database, however, as I informed you, I chose this project instead.

 ### Description
 What exactly is a wave collapse function?<br>